 "An interesting blend of documentary and fiction covering the recent years of turmoil in Hong Kong.
 It’s a bold series of interviews and recreations."

-"...in that abrasion, as generations rub up against one another, Blue Island becomes essential, a film that offers neither optimism nor pessimism about Hong Kong’s hopes, but a clear-eyed view of what resistance demands of its purest acolytes, and what resistance means for the rest of us."
+"...as generations rub up against one another, Blue Island becomes essential, a film that offers neither optimism nor pessimism about Hong Kong’s hopes, but a clear-eyed view of what resistance demands of its purest acolytes, and what resistance means for the rest of us."

 Dom Sinacola, Paste Magazine